pcafstockf/PokerFace/src/site/markdown/quickstart.md

 java -jar PokerFace-{version}.jar -listen 127.0.0.1:8080 -target "/*=http://stackoverflow.com"
 ```

-This tells PokerFace to listen for http connections on localhost port 8080 and to forward all requests over to our good friends at Stack Overflow: [http://localhost:8080/](http://localhost:8080/)
+This tells PokerFace to listen for http connections on localhost port 8080 and to forward all requests over to our good friends at Stack Overflow which you could see by browsing to [http://localhost:8080/](http://localhost:8080/)

 ###Help
 Simple / common scenarios can be easily described via the command line, while more complex scenarios will require a configuration file.
 You can get a complete list of command line options with: